pairing4good/tdd-next-amplify-gen2-tutorial/README.md

   - `types.ts`
   - `noteRepository.test.tsx`

-> **I love deleting code.**  This refactoring to the Amplify API deleted 39 lines of code accross 5 files.
+> **I love deleting code!**  This refactoring to the Amplify API deleted 39 lines of code accross 5 files.
 We also deleted one of the tests.

 - Run your cypress tests `npm run cypress:test`
 - Green!